eclipse-vertx/vert.x/core_manual_js.md

 As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
 If you want to be notified when that has completed you can optionally specify another function to the registerHandler as the third argument.
 E.g. :

     eb.unregisterHandler('test.address', myHandler, function() {
-        log.info('Yippee!
+        console.log('Yippee!
 The handler unregister has been propagated across the cluster');
     });

 If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

 ### Publishing messages

 Publishing a message is also trivially easy.
 Just publish it specifying the address, for example:

     eb.publish('test.address', 'hello world');

-That message will then be delivered to any handlers registered against the address "test.address".
+That message will then be delivered to all handlers registered against the address "test.address".

 ### Sending messages

 Sending a message will result in at most one handler registered at the address receiving the message.
 This is the point to point messaging pattern.
+The handler is chosen in a non strict round-robin fashion.

     eb.send('test.address", 'hello world');